Zach thrives as a bankruptcy litigator because he loves the challenge of understanding and explaining complex issues.

 Overview

-In addition to his bankruptcy and litigation work, Zach has assisted clients across a wide range of internal and external investigations, including negotiating with government agencies on scope and making internal presentations to boards, officers, and general counsels.
+In addition to his bankruptcy and litigation work, Zach leverages e-discovery experience drawn from work on massive antitrust cases to advise clients on issues relating to collection, preservation, and technology assisted review.
+He has also assisted clients across a wide range of internal and external investigations, including negotiating with government agencies and making internal presentations to boards, officers, and general counsels.

 Experience

-Represents clients in litigated matters within bankruptcy, including representation of the debtor in adversary proceedings within the largest Chapter 11 case ever filed in the District of Kansas.
+Represents clients in litigated matters within bankruptcy, including representation of the debtor in adversary proceedings within the largest Chapter 11 case ever filed in the District of Kansas, representation of secured and unsecured creditors, and representation of multiple unsecured creditors’ committees in cases around the country.

 Zach and Nick Zluticky successfully convinced the Tenth Circuit Court of Appeals to hold that a portion of the U.S. Bankruptcy Code is unconstitutional and order a multi-million dollar refund of statutory U.S. Trustee’s fees to their client.
-Despite only one other Circuit adopting their constitutional argument, Stinson and the Tenth Circuit were proven right when that and related cases were granted certiorari by the United States Supreme Court.
-The Supreme Court agreed in a unanimous decision the portion of the code was unconstitutional.
+Despite only one other Circuit having adopting this constitutional argument, the Supreme Court agreed in a unanimous decision the portion of the code was unconstitutional.
 In re John Q. Hammons Fall 2006, LLC, 15 F. 4th 1011 (10th Cir.
 2021); Siegel v.
 Fitzgerald, 596 U.S. __ (2022).

 Zach argues complex discovery issues in federal and state court, including proceedings relating to forensic examination, corporate representative testimony, discovery scope, proportionality, spoliation, and technology-assisted review.